angrybacon/doomsday-wiki/markdown/articles/2020/03/21/the-mindkiller.md

 Fair Blue decks.
 You have 2 must-counter spells in hand, meaning you can *go off* through a Force, and you have plenty of mana so soft counters aren't a major concern.
 Play your land, cast your Petals then LEDs.
-Cast Wish, holding priority and cracking the LEDs for {{UUURRR}}.
+Cast Wish, holding priority and cracking the LEDs for {U}{U}{U}{R}{R}{R}.
 If they counter Wish, just Echo.
 If they don't, grab Empty the Warrens for 12 goblins.
 You'll even have enough mana to still cast Echo afterwards.

 ### Hand 3